psy0rz/ledanim/README.md

 - change platform.ini to match your board and port. (you can also do this via the gui)

-- edit config.h and fill in some sensible values.
+- edit config.h and enable the correct ledstrip config. (and FastLed/NeopixelBus stuff)

 ### 3. wifi configuration